borisdj/CsCodeExample/README.md

 # Programming Principles:
 **DRY** . - Don't repeat yourself
-**YAGNI** - You Aren't Gonna Need It, but have as much as you can out of the box
+**YAGNI** - You Aren't Gonna Need It (but have as much as you can out of the box)
 **KISS**. - Keep it simple, stupid - Kelly Johnson
-	"Good design is as little design as possible." - Dieter Rams
+	"*Good design is as little design as possible.*" - Dieter Rams
-	"Everything should be made as simple as possible, but not simpler." - Albert Einstein
+	"*Everything should be made as simple as possible, but not simpler.*" - Albert Einstein
-	"Complexity is your enemy.
+	"*Complexity is your enemy.
 Any fool can make something complicated.
-It is hard to keep things simple." - Richard Branson
+It is hard to keep things simple.*" - Richard Branson
-	"Simple can be harder than complex: You have to work hard to get your thinking clean to make it simple." - Steve Jobs
+	"*Simple can be harder than complex: You have to work hard to get your thinking clean to make it simple.*" - Steve Jobs
-	"I have made this letter longer than usual, only because I have not had the time to make it shorter." - Blaise Pascal
+	"*I have made this letter longer than usual, only because I have not had the time to make it shorter.*" - Blaise Pascal
-	"I have just three things to teach: simplicity, patience, compassion.
-These three are your greatest treasures." - Lao Tzu
+	"*I have just three things to teach: simplicity, patience, compassion.
+These three are your greatest treasures.*" - Lao Tzu

 **LoD**   - Law of Demeter or principle of least knowledge
 **SoC**   - Separation of Concerns